 Temperature is often a misused asset when it comes to cooking.
 Neglecting to manage a precise level of heat can turn a delectable dinner into absolute garbage.
-ThermoWorks has cornered the market in thermometer and temperature regulating equipment.
+ThermoWorks has cornered the market in thermometer and temperature regulating equipment and took home the gold for the Best Instant Read Thermometer.
 For long-time followers, hearing they were releasing a BBQ Temperature Control Fan was a welcome addition.
 Because of the brand’s quality, however, Billows, has big shoes to fill.

 At the very affordable price of $59, The Billows is sure to grab the eye of the amateur and professional griller alike.
 As the lowest price professionally made automatic temperature (thermostatic) controller, it comes with conditions: